 May the last Monday Memorial Day.
 From sunrise until noon, the flag is to fly at half-staff to honor our fallen veterans.
-From noon until sunset, it is to be flown full-staff to honor those still with us.
-And with POW/MIA flag.
+From noon until sunset, it is to be flown full-staff to honor those still with us, and flown with POW/MIA flag.

 Jun 6 D-Day 1944.
 Allies assault on Normandy France during WW2.

-Jun 14 Flag Day and Army Birthday US Army in 1775, US Flag adopted 1777.
-And with POW/MIA flag.
+Jun 14 Flag Day and Continental Army Birthday↙ The Continental Army established in 1775, US Flag adopted 1777.
+Fly US Flag with POW/MIA flag.

 Jun 19 Texas Juneteenth in 1865 a Black freedom celebration.

 Jun 3rd Sunday Father’s Day

 Jun 30 Modern US Marine Corps Birthday↙ The modern US Marine Corps established in 1834.

 Jul 4 Independence Day in 1776.
 And with POW/MIA flag.

 Jul 11 US Marine Corps Birthday↙ The US Marine Corps established in 1798.